Rishabhpm23/MLingualFC/README.md

 # MLingualFC

 Welcome to the **MLingualFC** repository!
-This project focuses on multilingual flowchart translation, natural language description generation, and red teaming / safety evaluations of various LLMs (such as Gemma, Qwen2.5, and Pangea).
+This project focuses on multilingual flowchart translation, natural language description generation, and red teaming / safety evaluations of various VLMs (such as Gemma4, Qwen2.5, and Pangea).

 ## Project Structure